Swimming Pool Shock

 Other Uses for Pool Shock

 - Organic stain removal on a plaster pool surface

-- Raising chlorine level fast when discovered near zero
+- Raising chlorine levels fast when it's discovered to be low or near zero

-- Raising or Keeping chlorine level during pump, filter or salt system troubles
+- Raising or maintaining chlorine levels during pump, filter, or salt system troubles

 - Spot treating small algae colonies in corners and crevices